Question for Short Debate

 The research undertaken by Dr Ravalier had five specific aims: to investigate stress levels in UK social workers; to investigate differences in stress levels experienced by social workers in different job roles; to investigate the working conditions faced by UK social workers; to demonstrate how satisfied social workers are with their role, how many are seeking to leave the role in the next 12 months and the level of presenteeism in the job role; and to demonstrate how the working conditions that social workers are exposed to influence stress, job satisfaction, turnover intentions and presenteeism.

 Stress can have devastating consequences for the individuals experiencing it.
 It has serious health implications, including the development of coronary heart disease, insomnia and musculoskeletal pain.
 It has also been demonstrated that exposure to chronic stress can have an adverse effect on the immune system.
-On the effects of stress on workplaces and the number of days at work lost due to stress, the Health and Safety Executive showed that 11.7 million days were lost due to stress in 2016, and the Labour Force Survey of 2016 identified that the highest levels of sickness and absenteeism due to stress was in the health and social care sector.
+On the effects of stress on workplaces and the number of days at work lost due to stress, the Health and Safety Executive showed that 11.7 million days were lost due to stress in 2016, and the Labour Force Survey of 2016 identified that the highest levels of sickness and absenteeism due to stress were in the health and social care sector.

 The report drew out some interesting and concerning aspects that need to be explored and addressed to avoid even more serious problems in the future.
 Work was done with social workers in a variety of roles and levels of experience across different disciplines, and with social workers of different ethnic origins and both with and without a disability.
 The first thing to note is that 92% of social workers worked more hours than they were contracted and paid for; on average, they worked 10 extra hours a week.
 That, in itself, demonstrates the dedication of those working in the profession.
 Overall job satisfaction was high, and they were highly engaged in their jobs.
 Even when ill, social workers had often gone to work rather than take time off.
 However, it was also shown that up to 52% of those workers had contemplated leaving the profession in the next 12 to 15 months.